domesticatedviking/TextyMcSpeechy/README.md

 ## System Requirements
  - A NVIDIA GPU with drivers capable of running CUDA is required.
 Training on CPU, while technically possible, is not officially supported.
  - A hard drive with sufficient storage capacity for the base installation (~15GB) and checkpoint files generated during training.
 50gb of free space is suggested as a practical minimum.
  - This project is written entirely in shell script and is primarily intended for Linux users.
+Debian-based distros are recommended, issues have been reported with Arch.
 Windows users will need to use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) to run it.

 ## Installation:
 1. Check for currently installed Nvidia driver by running `nvidia-smi`.
 If something like the image below shows up, you may be able to skip to step 3